 In order to determine the status of this EcoQO, relevant Contracting Parties should establish (and maintain) monitoring schemes for harbour porpoise bycatch.
 UK is willing to collate the results of this monitoring for OSPAR.
-All relevant Contracting Parties are asked to report to UK as lead country on the management and other measures they are undertaking to ensure that this EcoQO is met.
+All relevant Contracting Parties are asked to report to a.
+Implementation of schemes to use and gain information from stranded cetaceans

+UK as lead country on the management and other measures they are undertaking to ensure that this EcoQO is met.